ngoodpaster/COEN-160-Sprinkler-System-Java-Project/README.md

 - Source code for the project
 - Booth_Goodpaster_COEN160Project_Deliverable1.pdf: CRC Cards for major classes, Use-Case Diagrams, Use-Case Analysis

+Assignment Description:
+- Implement a Garden Sprinkler System Simulator GUI application using the Eclipse IDE and Java swing toolkit.

 Functionality Requirements
 1. Program the system (with a weekly schedule) to start the sprinklers at designated times.
 2. Enable and disable the system.